 If you like this idea be sure to check my post How To Draw Mandalas In Your Bullet Journal.

 My One Word For This Year

 A very interesting practice I’ve found when I started Bullet Journaling is to actually pick a word to be your word of the year.
 This means – pick one word which would describe what you want to become and achieve by the end of the year.
-You can learn more about it on the official website.

 This is a great practice to get some kind of direction to follow the whole year.
 For example in 2019 my word was success.
 I work on my blog, I plan on taking some classes and moreover – I have several new projects in mind.
 So my main goal and direction for the year is to be successful in my endeavors.